 So what’s the answer

 Usually, when interest rates increase, borrowing declines.
 Since most people purchase their homes via a mortgage, we can assume that the higher interest rate results in larger monthly installments.
-That, on the other hand, might dissuade people from buying property.
+That, on the other hand, might dissuade people from buying a property.
 Of course, this will affect negatively the whole sector (check your mortgage payoff changes in case of interest rate increase )

 Given the current situation in the US, the Fed does not hike interest rates randomly.
 This is a sign of a stable and sound economy and the housing market in particular.
-There are many other factors which affect the industry, such as unemployment rate and political environment.
+There are many other factors that affect the industry, such as unemployment rate and political environment.

 How do interest rates change the value of a currency?

 There is a strong correlation between exchange rates and interest rates.
 This is one of the tools all central banks use to manipulate the price of their currencies.
 The rule is: the higher the rate, the stronger the currency’s value.

 Remember back in 2015 how ECB President Mario Draghi was trying to stimulate the economy of the eurozone?
 He tried to do it by decreasing the value of the euro.